TarhunchiKKK/TarhunchiKKK/README.md

 </div>

   ### :man_technologist: About Me :
-  I am a Ful-Stack Developer.
+  I am a Full-Stack Developer.
   - 🎓 graduate of BSUIR
   - ⚡ developing projects by JavaScript/TypeScript
   - 🏅 calisthenics fan